rdmorganiser/rdmorganiser.github.io/en/outreach.md

 Outreach
 ========

-In parallel to what is described in our work packages, there are various activities, presentations and interactions on national and international level.
+Additionally to workshops and activities organised by the project there are various activities, presentations and interactions on national and international level.

 {% comment %}
 In the upcoming weeks, we will present RDMO at the following events: